Wednesday, 31 October 2012

 The crash was something which, in hindsight, had felt inevitable from the moment we entered Cambodia.
 The roads in the country are insane at the best of times and I soon found that every time we were on them I was genuinely relieved when we made it to our destination in one piece.
 So a rickety old tuk-tuk, barrelling along mud-slicked roads amongst ancient ruins was, I suppose, always an accident waiting to happen.

-at that moment no kids were playing in the road and no buses were ploughing their way through the other traffic was incredible.
+We were incredibly lucky that we all came away unscathed; just the fact that at that moment no kids were playing in the road and no buses were ploughing their way through the other traffic was incredible.
 Barang had a couple of angry-looking scrapes on his elbow and ankle, but seemed far more concerned that we had come to no harm.
 Dave and I were both fine and kept telling Barang so, but he continued to check on us as he pulled out his makeshift tool kit and proceeded to reattach the tuk-tuk to his bike.

 Ten minutes later, shaken but unhurt, we were on the road again.
 Once we got back to the guesthouse, the first thing we did was grab three cans of beer and sit down to calm our nerves.
 Then, still assuring Barang that we were ok, we paid him his fee for the two days and said our farewells, thereby ending a very eventful couple of days.